blackberry/BlackBerry-Dynamics-React-Native-SDK/modules/BlackBerry-Dynamics-for-React-Native-AppKinetics/README.md

 ## API
 #### Service discovery
 > Service discovery feature allows to find a list of the available service providers of a specified service.
-In other words, the API will return an information about Dynamics applications currently installed and activated on the device that provide specific Dynamcis application-based service like [Transfer File Service](https://marketplace.blackberry.com/services/273065) or [Send Email Service](https://marketplace.blackberry.com/services/855115).
+In other words, the API will return an information about Dynamics applications currently installed and activated on the device that provide specific Dynamics application-based service like [Transfer File Service](https://marketplace.blackberry.com/services/273065) or [Send Email Service](https://marketplace.blackberry.com/services/855115).
 Full list of Dynamics application-based services can be found [here](https://marketplace.blackberry.com/services).

 ###### _getServiceProvidersFor_(serviceId: `string`, version: `string`) : Promise<Array<{address: `string`, applicationId: `string`, name: `string`, version: `string`}>>